 - ground black or white pepper

 NOTE: When I make this dish I don’t bother with the saffron or the tomato puree but I do add celery.
 I also favour sweet paprika rather than hot for this recipe.

 Put the olive oil in a large saucepan on a medium heat.
 Add the pork and brown it for about 5 or 10 minutes over a medium heat.
-Once it is browned add the onion, carrot, celery, garlic, pepper corns, bay leaf, ground pepper, paprika, saffron and a little tomato puree (if you want to) and continue cooking on a gentle or medium heat for another 10 minutes.
+Once it is browned add the onion, carrot, celery, garlic, pepper corns, bay leaf, ground pepper, paprika and saffron and continue cooking on a gentle or medium heat for another 10 minutes.